 NATO’s approach to space

 Space is a dynamic and rapidly evolving area, which is essential to the Alliance’s deterrence and defence.
-In 2019, Allies adopted NATO’s Space Policy and recognised space as a new operational domain, alongside air, land, sea and cyberspace.
-This policy guides NATO’s approach to space and ensure the right support to the Alliance’s operations and missions in such areas as communications, navigation and intelligence.
-Through the use of satellites, Allies and NATO can respond to crises with greater speed, effectiveness and precision.
+In 2019, Allies adopted NATO’s Space Policy and recognised space as a new operational domain, alongside air, land, maritime and cyberspace.
+This policy guides NATO’s approach to space and ensures the right space-based support to the Alliance’s operations and missions in such areas as communications, navigation and intelligence.

 © SpaceX Starlink Mission

 - Space is increasingly important to the Alliance's and Allies' security and prosperity.
 Space capabilities bring benefits in multiple areas - from weather monitoring, environment and agriculture, to transport, science, communications and banking.